Surrogacy in Cambodia

 Although some clinics may be willing perform surrogacy in Cambodia, Sensible Surrogacy generally advises clients to first consider destinations where a firm legal framework is in place, such as the United States or Ukraine.

-For couples who are not able to pursue options in other countries, we can assist you in finding the more reputable services available, as well as those services that are focused on the ethical treatment of local surrogate mothers.
+For couples who are not aware of other options, we can assist you in finding the more reputable services worldwide, especially those services that are focused on the ethical treatment of local surrogate mothers.

 When considering options for surrogacy in Cambodia or elsewhere, a first priority should always be the well-being and ethical treatment of local surrogate mothers.
 This is especially true in counties where there is no legal framework to protect surrogates’ rights.
 Under these circumstances it falls to the Intended Parents themselves (and their local representatives) to take a proactive, ethical approach.